tameemahmad/repository-maker/Readme.md

 ## Features

-Will generate all the functionality for Repository pattern implementation
+Will generate

-* ServiceClass
+* Service class
-* Interface
+* Interface implementations
-* ServiceProvider
+* ServiceProvider for contracts

 ## Enable the package (Optional)

 This package implements Laravel auto-discovery feature.
-After you install it the package provider and facade are added automatically for laravel >= 5.5.
+After you install it the package provider and facade are added automatically .

 ## Configuration